A Saint Who Levels Up Through Necromancy

 “What.
 Something not working out?”

-A whitish current wrapped around the Staff of Resentment.
+A whitish current wound around the Staff of Resentment.

 — Crack!

-Yujin raised the sharp tip of the staff and dug it wildly into the softened scales.
+Yujin raised the staff’s sharp tip and drove it wildly into the softened scales.

 Weakened by the restriction it may be — yet to overwhelm a dragonkin.